grpc/proposal/A88-xds-data-error-handling.md

 which indicates that we cannot depend on the control plane to properly alert human operators.

-This server feature affects all data errors, which are the following cases:
+This server feature affects all data errors that can occur when a resource is already cached, which are the following cases:
 - NACKs
 - resource deletions in LDS and CDS
 - [xRFC TP3] errors with status NOT_FOUND or PERMISSION_DENIED

-If one of these errors occurs and there is no previously cached version of the resource, then the XdsClient will call the watchers' `OnResourceChanged()` method with an appropriate error.

-If one of these errors occurs when there IS a previously cached version of the resource, then the behavior depends on whether the "fail_on_data_errors" server feature is present in the bootstrap config.
-If the server feature is present, then the XdsClient will remove the previous version of the resource from its cache and will call the watchers' `OnResourceChanged()` method with an appropriate error.
-If the server feature is NOT present, then the XdsClient will retain the previous version of the resource in its cache and will call the watchers' `OnAmbientError()` method with an appropriate error.
+When one of these errors occurs, if the "fail_on_data_errors" server feature is present in the bootstrap config, we will delete the existing cached resource, if any.
+Then, if there is an existing cached resource (which there will not be if we just deleted it), call the watchers' `OnAmbientError()` method with the error.
+Otherwise, call the watchers' `OnResourceChanged()` method with the error.

 ### Handling Transient Errors